moksamedia/mrgadget-gradle-plugin/README.md

 	mrgadget {

+		// REQUIRED (but could be set as params to method calls as well)

 		user = 'someUser'  // the username used to log into the server host = '123.23.1.15'  // the ip address of host of the remote server

+		// OPTIONAL

-		prefsEncryptionKey = "some-random-chars"// optional: string key used to encrypt any stored passwords password = "mypass" // optional: can directly pass in the password, if you like sudoPassword = "mySudoPass" // optional: // if sudo password is different than login password, can pass it in also
+		prefsEncryptionKey = "some-random-chars"// string key used to encrypt any stored passwords password = "mypass" // can directly pass in the password, if you like sudoPassword = "mySudoPass" // if sudo password is different than login password, can pass it in also

-		logProgressGranularity = 20 // optional: use this to set the frequency, in percentage, that MrGadget log.info's file transfer progress (less = more reporting, value should be an integer between 0 and 100)
+		logProgressGranularity = 20 // use this to set the frequency, in percentage, that MrGadget log.info's file transfer
-	}
+								    // progress (less = more reporting, value should be an integer between 0 and 100) }